12.23. DD 23: Taler KYC

 • Provider: A provider performs a specific set of checks at a certain cost.
 Interaction with a provider is performed by provider-specific logic.

 • Program: An AML helper program is given context about the current state of an account and the attribute data from a check to compute the outcome.
 For example, a program may look at the “PEP” field of a KYC check and decide if the outcome is to put the account into normal or held-for-manual-review state.
+AML programs are always specified with a fallback measure to be taken if the program fails.

 • Type of operation: The operation type determines which Taler-specific operation has triggered the KYC requirement.
 We support four types of operation: withdraw (by customer), deposit (by merchant), P2P receive (by wallet) and (high) wallet balance.